Why You Should Not Guesstimate Your Target Audience (and How to Avoid It)

 Wasted ad spend is a persistent problem in marketing.
 In fact, it’s a problem that’s been gnawing at marketers since more than a century, when marketing pioneer John Wanamaker famously declared, “Half the money I spend on advertising is wasted; the trouble is, I don’t know which half.”

 There is a vast amount of data to show that companies are continuing to waste their ad spend.
-There are a few reasons for this, but the biggest is that brands are failing to create content or ads that their audience will engage with and failing to show them on channels and platforms their audience is at.
+There are a few reasons for this, but the biggest is that brands are failing to create content or ads that their audience will engage with and failing to show them on channels and platforms their audience use.

 You Cannot Develop New Products or Enhance Existing Products Without Knowing Your Audience